 He was awarded a Masters Degree at the University of Louisville in the USA after a prestigious plastic surgery research and surgical fellowship lasting 2 years back in 2007.
 He went on to train in Manchester for the next 6 years and was awarded his Fellowship of the Royal College of Plastic Surgeons in 2012.

-For 7 years, he has run his own independent facial aesthetic practice, alongside his NHS practice.
+For 7 years, he ran his own independent facial aesthetic practice, alongside his NHS practice.
 In 2016 Mr Goodwin committed to a career in Aesthetic Plastic Surgery and joined Manchester Plastic Surgery in full-time practice, specializing in all aspects of surgical and non-surgical facial rejuvenation.

-Pam joined the team in early 2013 as our secretary and works directly with Sue our Practice Manager, providing her with secretarial and administrative support.
+Pam joined the team in early 2013 as our secretary and initially worked directly with Sue our Practice Manager, providing her with secretarial and administrative support.